Subham-102/DBNorm/README.md

 Students and developers often face difficulties in identifying functional dependencies and determining the correct normal form.
 There is a lack of simple, interactive tools that can automatically analyze schemas and guide users through the normalization process.
 DBNorm addresses this problem by providing an automated and user-friendly database normalization system.

+---

+## 🎯 Project Objectives

+- To analyze relational database schemas provided by the user
+- To identify functional and multivalued dependencies
+- To determine the highest normal form of a given schema
+- To normalize schemas up to 3NF, BCNF, 4NF, and 5NF
+- To provide a simple and interactive web-based interface

+---